 One Harrison County school is making some changes this year to fight obesity in the cafeteria and in the gym.

-Middle School pulled out a tray of fries.
+On Wednesday, the cafeteria staff at North Woolmarket Elementary and Middle School pulled out a tray of fries.
 They were hot and fresh out of the oven.
 But can the baked fries please the palates of the young food critics?

 When asked if she noticed a difference, third grader Ryleigh Aaron replied, "Not really.
 It tastes good."